123wowow123/chronopin/content.md

 https://www.pcgamesn.com/street-fighter-6/release-date#:~:text=Street%20Fighter%206%20release%20date%20Street%20Fighter%206,date%20was%20revealed%20at%20The%20Game%20Awards%202022.
-Need to scrape youtube on page
+Need to scrape youtube on page and show youtube and image selections.
+Also need to fix date parsing!!!!